langdoc/uralic/README.md

 > <http://urn.fi/URN:NBN:fi-fe2014091844781>

-Of course, as this is Public Domain data, the exact data citation can be rationalized case by case basis.
+Of course, as this is Public Domain data, the exact data citation can be rationalized on a case by case basis.

 # Code of conduct